-- guessing one of the objects in an image

-- GuessWhat data (150k guessing dialogues)

-- 3 models:

 - question generation LSTM

 - running through all previous questions

 - conditioned on VGG image features & previous replies

 - "oracle" reply generation (Y/N/NA)

 - feed-forward from LSTM question encoding

 + object category + object size & position in image

-- guesser select object from list of candidates
+- guesser select object from list of candidates-

-- dot product & softmax over last LSTM generator state

-+ candidate objects categories & sizes/positions
+- dot product & softmax over last LSTM generator state + candidate objects categories & sizes/positions

 - triggered at the end of the dialogue

 - trained jointly with RL

-it a person?
-No
+Is it a person?

-it an item being worn or held?
-Yes

-it a snowboard?
-Yes
+Is it a snowboard?

-it the red one?
-No
+Is it the red one?

-it the one being held by the erson in blue?
-Yes
+person in blue?